Edinburgh Medal

 The Edinburgh Medal is a scientific medal given at the Edinburgh International Science Festival since 1989.
 The Edinburgh Medal is an award given each year to recognise contributions to science and technology and whose professional achievements have made a significant contribution to the understanding and well-being of humanity.

+History and presentation

-It was instituted by the City of Edinburgh Council in 1988 and has been presented at the Edinburgh International Science Festival since 1989.
+The award was instituted by the City of Edinburgh Council in 1988 and has been presented at the Edinburgh International Science Festival since 1989.
 Each year the recipient attends an awards ceremony and delivers an address at the Festival.